frapierri/VaccinItaly/README.md

 Crowdtangle's Terms of Service do not allow to release any data for Facebook and Instagram, but we provide a script (cf `ct_collector.py`) to query Crowdtangle API and re-create our datasets (you first need to require access to the platform: https://www.crowdtangle.com/request).

 # Dashboard
-We provide an interactive dashboard that shows statistics about the data here: http://genomic.elet.polimi.it/vaccinitaly/ (Special thanks to Andrea Gulino and Alessio Brina)
+We provide an interactive dashboard that shows statistics about the data here: http://genomic.elet.polimi.it/vaccinitaly/ <br>
+(Special thanks to Andrea Gulino and Alessio Brina)

 # Links to low and high credibility information